gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.FacebookLink.md

 > `optional` **icon**: `string`

-- Hosted URL of social icon image shown on the website
+- Hosted URL of social icon image shown on the website.

 ***